 The Sword of Damocles.
 It's about as subtle as a freight train, but it's an excellent demonstration of the perils of absolute power.

-Half the Sky is very blunt on the atrocities against women that continue today (ex. sexual slavery, human trafficking, and female illiteracy), especially in third-world countries.
-And it also shows the weak economic power that these countries have because of their oppressive misogyny.
+Half the Sky is very blunt on it's worldview that atrocities against women continue today (ex. sexual slavery, human trafficking, and female illiteracy), especially in third-world countries.
+And it also states that the weak economic power that these countries have because of their oppressive misogyny.

 Britain ran a series of anti-speeding adverts involving a film of a car travelling down a busy street at a mere five miles over the standard speed limit for a public area, before coming to an emergency stop.
 The advert shows where the car would have stopped had it been travelling at thirty.
 Since the car was actually travelling at thirty five, it goes on for another five or six feet: and smashes right into a child crossing the road.